TheHeartmann/.settings/readme.md

 # Thomas' settings repository

-This is a repository for storing git config and Oh My Zsh-related settings for easier management across devices.
+This is a repository for storing .gitconfig and Oh My Zsh-related settings for easier management across devices.